 Transport and Disposal of Asbestos

-Please note that the transport laws do not apply if you transport less than 250 kg of domestic asbestos (less than 10 square meters).
+Please note that the transport laws do not apply if you transport less than 175kg of domestic asbestos (less than 10 square meters).
 You must, however, transport the asbestos safely by;

 - Ensuring that your load is doubled bagged in heavy duty 0.2mm polyethylene sheeting, and